freqtrade/freqtrade/docs/freqai.md

 ### File structure

-`user_data_dir/models/` contains all the data associated with the trainings and backtestings.
+`user_data_dir/models/` contains all the data associated with the trainings and backtests.
 This file structure is heavily controlled and read by the `FreqaiDataKitchen()` and should thus not be modified.